 By 2050, the United Nations estimates there will be an additional 2 billion people in the world.
 To feed them, we will need to help animal producers become more efficient and more sustainable.

 Animal diseases cost farmers a significant proportion of their meat, fish and dairy yield every year.
-In fact, the World Organization for Animal Health estimates that animal disease reduces global food production by at least 20 percent.1 Its impact on food output is greatest in developing countries, where two-thirds of the world’s 1.5 billion poor are reliant on livestock as their main source of food and income.2 Preventing disease-related costs will also be crucial if we are to meet the increasing demand for animal protein, created by rising standards of living and population growth.
+In fact, the World Organisation for Animal Health estimates that animal disease reduces global food production by at least 20 percent.1 Its impact on food output is greatest in developing countries, where two-thirds of the world’s 1.5 billion poor are reliant on livestock as their main source of food and income.2 Preventing disease-related costs will also be crucial if we are to meet the increasing demand for animal protein created by rising standards of living and population growth.
 In addition, the land and water available for agriculture is decreasing.
 Not only will food-producing animals have to stay healthy, but they will also have to be reared more efficiently.

-Our portfolio of animal health products and services is focused on helping farmers keep their livestock healthy and productive.
+Our portfolio of Animal Health products and services is focused on helping farmers keep their livestock healthy and productive.
 Targeted intervention with vaccines, antiparasitics, anti-infectives and other veterinary medicines and services helps protect the health and well-being of animals, and helps producers to avoid and/or limit their production losses.

-2 OIE, B. Vallat.
+2. OIE, B. Vallat.
 Opening speech, European Veterinary Week, Brussels, Nov.
 10, 2008.